Juggernaut (character): 2010s

-During "The War of the Realms", the Juggernaut was captured by Frost Giants and taken to Jotunheim to have Cyttorak's power extracted from him.
-At the war's end, he is rescued by the Punisher and Foggy Nelson and helps the two hunt monsters that had escaped the final battle on Midgard.

 Juggernaut joins Magneto's latest incarnation of the Brotherhood of Mutants and attacks an Air Force base with them.
 During a fight with the X-Men, Magneto was revealed to actually be his clone Joseph in disguise.
 An enraged Juggernaut attacks and restrains Joseph for his treachery and subsequently rejoins the X-Men to help mutantkind.
 Juggernaut participates in several missions with the X-Men until a confrontation with the Office of National Emergency.
-General Callahan forces Magik to involuntarily transform into her Darkchylde form, who destroys Juggernaut's Cyttorak Gem and banishes him to Limbo.
+General Callahan forces Magik to involuntarily transform into her Darkchylde form, who destroys the Gem of Cyttorak and banishes Juggernaut to Limbo.

 2020s

-In his solo Juggernaut series, a depowered Cain wanders Limbo for many days until he is able to escape back to Earth by destroying his armor.
-While recovering at a hospital, Cain is visited by a telepathic projection of Charles, who wanted to check on his condition.
-While Cain had been trapped in Limbo, mutantkind rebranded itself as a sovereign nation on Krakoa, but Charles sadly informed him that Cain was denied Krakoan citizenship due to being human.
+In his solo Juggernaut series, a depowered Cain wanders Limbo until he escapes back to Earth by destroying his armor.
+While recovering at a hospital, Cain is visited by a telepathic projection of Charles Xavier, who wanted to check on his condition.
+While Cain had been trapped in Limbo, mutantkind rebranded itself as a sovereign nation on Krakoa, but Xavier sadly informed him that Cain was denied Krakoan citizenship due to being human.
 After recovering, Cain sought to regain his powers as Juggernaut and travels the world looking for answers until coming across the Forge of Cyttorak in North Korea.
 There, Cain obtains the Crimson Bands of Cyttorak which are then magically bonded onto him, restoring his Juggernaut powers and granting him a new suit of armor that he can now manifest at will.
-Cyttorak immediately confronts Cain, who told him that was no longer linked to the deity due to his armor being made from the Bands and vows to never work for gods or madmen again.
-Juggernaut joins Damage Control for work but finds himself facing mounting legal issues to do the damage caused by his public activities.
+Cyttorak immediately confronts Cain, who tells him that he is no longer linked to the deity due to his armor being made from the Bands, and vows to never work for gods or madmen again.
+Juggernaut joins Damage Control for work but finds himself facing mounting legal issues over the damage caused by his public activities.

-During the "Sins Rising" arc, Juggernaut is shown to be an inmate at Ravencroft.
-Using Mister Negative's powers to corrupt the clone of Ashley Kafka, a revived Sin-Eater steals Juggernaut's powers.

-During the "Sinister War" storyline, Kindred revives Sin-Eater again and one of the demonic centipedes that emerged from his body took possession of Juggernaut, making him one of the members of the Sinful Six.
-Juggernaut is later freed from Kindred's control.